Something478/Scripts/Executors/Lunaris/README.md

-Lunaris Executor
+# Lunaris Executor

-> Lunaris is a fun / experimental executor UI made to be run inside another executor.
+> Lunaris is a executor UI made to be run inside another executor.

-It is NOT a real executor.
+> It is NOT a real executor.
 Think of it as an executor that runs inside an executor.

 ---

- What is Lunaris?
+# What is Lunaris?

 Lunaris is a loadstring-based executor UI created just for fun.